crosswalk-project/crosswalk-website/public/documentation/tutorials.md

 The tutorials section includes documentation and introductions for a few differentiating features of the Crosswalk Project.
 We welcome feedback on tutorials you would like to see and welcome additions contributed by the community.

-* [RealSense Web APIs](tutorials/realsense.html):  Use Web APIs for [Intel® RealSense™ technology](http://www.intel.com/realsense) to start to experiment with 3D camera images.
+* [Crosswalk Project Extensions for Intel® RealSense™ technology](tutorials/realsense.html):  Use the new Web APIs to start to experiment with 3D camera images.
 * [WebVR](tutorials/webvr.html):  Package WebVR samples from the [A-Frame](http://www.aframe.io) website as basic Android applications
 * [Intel Security APIs](/documentation/tutorials/security-api.html): Take advantage of security capabilities supported by the platform in your web app.
 * [WebRTC](tutorials/webrtc.html): Create a client/server application with audio/video communication.